Federal Way (253) 838-6070

 OUR PHILOSOPHY OF CARE

 NW Sports Rehab desires the best possible chiropractic care for you – our valued patient.
-That’s why we stay up to date with cutting edge treatment techniques like: ART, Graston, FAKTR, NKT, and functional rehabilitation to help get you better faster.
+That’s why we stay up to date with cutting edge treatment techniques like: ART, Graston, FAKTR, NKT, DNS and functional rehabilitation to help get you better faster.

-The functional approach recognizes the interrelationships between other systems and structures, such as soft tissues, joints and how movement patterns are coordinated by the nervous system, rather than just focusing on a single site of pathology.
+The functional approach recognizes the interrelationships between MULTIPLE systems and structures, such as soft tissues, joints and how movement patterns are coordinated by the nervous system, rather than just focusing on a single site of pathology.

 The Endorsements